Kaustubhk28/SQL-GPT/README.md

 git clone https://github.com/Kaustubhk28/sql-gpt.git

-### 3. ⚙️ Configure Environment Variables
+## ⚙️ Configure Environment Variables
 To securely configure the application, use the following steps:

 Navigate to the .streamlit directory in the project.

 Create a secrets.toml file with the following content:

-toml
-Copy code
 [general]
 SNOWFLAKE_USER = "your_snowflake_username"
 SNOWFLAKE_PASSWORD = "your_snowflake_password"